wlillisdev/tasty_tipples/README.md

   - ![Log In](assets/readme/login.png)

 - Log Out
-  - The logout page allows the user to sign out if they are signed into an account
+  - The logout page allows the user to sign out of their account.
-  - It also displays the useres name
+  - It also displays the users name
   - ![Log Out](assets/readme/signout.png)

 ## Error Pages
 - Custom error pages were created and set up,
  - Error Pages Created